bashirafarhin/Smart-Device-Management-System/README.md

 npm test
 ```

+## 📌 Assumptions Made

+- The assignment did not explicitly mention whether the routes should be protected, but it was assumed that authentication is required for all protected resources (e.g., Device Management, Logs, Usage).
+Therefore, these routes are secured with JWT-based authentication.

 ## 📖 API Documentation

 This document provides the API endpoints, payloads, and sample responses for the backend service.